 In our conversations with accounts payable managers and Financial Directors at large organisations, we often hear it’s simply too difficult and expensive to overhaul long-established operational practices.
 Management is stretched across multiple business areas and imperatives, leading to paralysis when it comes to document processing.
 There are not enough hours in the day.

 LEARN HOW CLOUDTRADE CAN OFFER YOU TRUE DOCUMENT PROCESSING AUTOMATION WITH OUR HANDY GUIDE

 The risks are more than financial

 In the long run, under investment inevitably leads to backlogs, with delays in getting suppliers paid spiralling.
 And for those organisations that do choose to invest in full-scale digital transformation, it can take months (often years) to see material improvements in processing times.

 Small suppliers get hit particularly hard, because they lack the necessary clout to ensure prompt payment.
+According to the Federation of Small Businesses, 50,000 small businesses go under each year because of late payment.
 The reputational risks for large businesses have never been higher, with those responsible for late payments outed by the CICM in quarterly announcements, not to mention the prospect of brands being admonished by members of the public on social media.